-Budgeted cost: £6,886
+Budgeted cost: £ 2,800 approx

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of validated phonics scheme to support phonics teaching.
-Cost:£299 EEF (+5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading which in turn impacts positively on the self-esteem, particularly of disadvantaged children.
-2 Purchase of KS2 Rapid Phonics to address the needs of those children who have left KS1 with phonological gaps.
-Cost:£299 As above 2 Purchase of independent online targeted reading scheme, with comprehension, to link with phonics scheme.
-Cost:£2,496 EEF (+6 months) Reading comprehension activities are proven to have a high impact on pupil understanding and when used alongside phonics it is a crucial element of early reading instruction.
-2 Purchase of phonic training for all classroom staff from validated phonics scheme.
-Cost:£500 2x90 mins online training EEF (+5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading which in turn impacts positively on the self-esteem, particularly of disadvantaged children.
-2, Purchase of guided reading material, linked with Bug Club, including comprehension workbooks.
+Activity Evidence that supports this approach Challenge number(s) addressed Reviewing phonics scheme in use with view to changing to Little Wandle.
+EEF (+5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading which in turn impacts positively on the self-esteem, particularly of disadvantaged children.
+2 KS2 catch up phonics to be embedded, monitored and impact reviewed.
+As above 2 Independent online targeted reading through E-Book library with comprehension.
 EEF (+6 months) Reading comprehension activities are proven to have a high impact on pupil understanding and when used alongside phonics it is a crucial element of early reading instruction.
-2 Cost: 3,292
+2 Ensure all staff have the relevant phonic training with the new phonics scheme.
+EEF (+5 months) Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading which in turn impacts positively on the self-esteem, particularly of disadvantaged children.
+2 CPD opportunities 2